Yaiphaba-Ng/whisper-finetune/README.md

 ---

 ## 3. Command-Line Arguments
 All arguments can be overridden from the CLI.
 Example:
+  --custom_dataset: Path to a custom TSV file for custom dataset fine-tuning (overrides dataset_name/dataset_cache if set in config)

 ```
 python whisper_finetune_script.py --config config.yaml -g 0 --max-steps 8000 --model-name whisper-large --lang as